 We are very proud and excited to put together the most experienced and successful coaching staff in the Lowcountry.
 Our coaches are prepared to develop players with the technical and tactical insights, for competitive soccer with a vision for a long-term commitment, ensuring stability and a family atmosphere.

 The Academy’s u8-u12 Program is designed to support and guide players who wish to make the transition from recreational to competitive soccer.
 Players within the teams may be rotated and exchanged from team to team throughout the season.
-Academy soccer emphasizes maximum development of individual skills, and provides the opportunity to apply those skills in a competitive environment, league play and tournament competition.
+Academy soccer emphasizes the maximum development of individual skills and provides the opportunity to apply those skills in a competitive environment, league play, and tournament competition.

-The most important aspect of the Academy Program is training.
+The most important aspect of the Academy Program for all ages (u8-u19) is training.

 - Professional coaches train each team.

 - Technical and tactical training provided 2-3 times per week in 1.5-hour sessions.

 - Players are expected to work at home on basic technical skills and fitness.

 Additional training opportunities along with speed, strength, and agility training will be available and encouraged.

 - Games are held locally or in other cities along the Coastal District; in addition to Columbia, Atlanta, Charlotte, and Greenville.